Fetal Alcohol Spectrum Disorder

 How can FASD be prevented?

 It is safest not to drink any alcohol during pregnancy.
-More than 50% of pregnancies in Canada are unplanned, and many women may not know they are pregnant early on.
+More than 50% of pregnancies in Canada are unplanned, and many people may not know they are pregnant early on.
 If you have sex and are not on birth control, avoid drinking alcohol.
 If you are worried about your alcohol use, talk to your healthcare provider.

 FOR MORE INFORMATION